-Rebates are available for purchase of the following Qualifying Devices within the boundaries of the Monterey Peninsula Water Management District:
+Rebates are available for purchase of the following Qualifying Devices within the boundaries of the Monterey Peninsula Water Management District.
+Qualifying Devices and the Rebate amount are shown in Table XIV-1:

 - 1. High Efficiency Dishwasher;

-- 2. High Efficiency Clothes Washer designed for Residential use;
+- 2. High Efficiency Clothes Washer for in a Residential use;

 - 3. Instant-Access Hot Water System;

 - 4. High Efficiency Toilet;

 - 5. Zero Water Consumption Urinal;

 - 6. One or more Cisterns installed as a component of an Irrigation System.
 Maximum available Rebate shall be for 25,000 gallons of Cistern storage capacity on a Qualifying Property;

 - 7. Smart Controller;

-- 8. Soil Moisture Sensors that control the irrigation cycles of a conventional

-automatic Irrigation System controller or Smart Controller.
+- 8. Soil Moisture Sensors that control the irrigation cycles of a conventional automatic Irrigation System controller or Smart Controller.
 Gypsum block Soil Moisture Sensors shall not be included on the list of Qualifying Devices;

+- 9. Removal of established Lawn and replacement with low water use plants or permeable surfaces (maximum of 2,500 square-feet);